-Pier Giorgio Provenzano is the Lexicon’s animator and video editor.
+Pier Giorgio Provenzano is the Lexicon’s Head of Digital and lead animator and video editor.
 Based near Bristol, England, his projects include a short film series for PBS, music videos for Napster, a feature-length documentary for HBO, several animated shorts for Warner Brothers and Toyota, and GrowEatGather, which showcases British farmers and their role in producing good sustainable food.

 Please share your comments and questions and get a response from a real person!

 Who can enter and how selections are made.